intel/intel-extension-for-transformers/intel_extension_for_transformers/backends/neural_engine/docs/pattern_recognize.md

 The pattern recognition function would search each straight chain pattern after parsing it in the graph.
 It stores the main chain pattern matched results first and implements other sub-chains pattern search and splicing one by one afterwards.

-## Splice sub-chains with the main chain and remove duplicate results
+## Splice Sub-chains with the Main Chain and Remove Duplicate Results

 Each sub-chain pattern matched results would find their attached main chain by checking the node names with the indexes.
 They are merged into the last result recursively by inserting node names at certain positions with the help of the indexes.
 However, due to the volatile and complicated pattern form, there must have other validation ways to avoid duplicated and incorrect outcomes.
 For example, a pattern may be symmetric, the main chain and sub-chain are totally same.
 Or a pattern has several exactly the same sub-chains attached at the same location.
 So when doing splicing, the pattern recognition function would screen the sub-chain pattern matched results by checking if any node name occurs already or not.
 And before returning the final results, it also removes the duplicate element in the list.
 For more details, you can see the implementation of `search_pattern` API.